danielbutnar/quick-email-sender/README2.md

 To use GPT-3 for advanced text generation, make sure you have an API key for the OpenAI API.
 You can obtain one by signing up for OpenAI's GPT-3 service.

-Once you have the API key, replace the placeholder in the script with your actual API key: openai.api_key = "your-api-key-here"
+Edit the .env file and enter your actual API key: openai.api_key = "your-api-key-here"

+ Update the `sender_email` and `sender_password` variables with your Gmail account email and password or app-specific password.

+ Update your pickle path with your actual path

 ## Usage